jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/3_Optim_Basics.typ

 The diversity of disciplines in such optimization problems can span multiple domains, including economics, environmental impact, mechanical structural analysis, logistics, aerodynamics, propulsion systems, and control engineering.
 This diversity extends to their mathematical tractability, which can vary significantly among disciplines.
 Some disciplines, such as structural mechanics and aerodynamics, can be comprehensively described through differential equations.
-Others, vy contrast, may resist complete mathematical formulation due to their inherent qualitative nature.
+Others, by contrast, may resist complete mathematical formulation due to their inherent qualitative nature.
-In such cases, developing appropriate numerical representations may cost significant effort.
+In such cases, developing appropriate numerical representations may demand significant effort.
 The obstacle lies in attempting to capture the essential characteristics while maintaining computational feasibility.

 The aforementioned disciplines exemplify the complexity inherent in optimization problems, which among others are found in aircraft design.
 While these disciplines demonstrate key aspects of aircraft development, the field encompasses an even broader range of specialized domains than those enumerated.